facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 __GOODFET42__ by Travis Goodspeed.

 Slightly more difficult to setup than the CH341A but a hightly versatile tool for reading flash memory devices.
+This device seems to perform better when IC's are removed as it does not seem to supply enough power to power up the whole PCB.

 GoodFET42 assembled by author pictured with SOIC-8 Adapter attatched for examining IC's which have been removed from their PCB.